Events of 6 October: 6 October

 The general strike in Catalonia was organised by the Alianza Obrera, working alongside the Escamots (squads), a paramilitary adjunct to the ERC.
-The Catalan minister of security, Josep Dencàs, in theory had 70,000 armed Escamots at his disposal, but in the event they were ill-prepared for the fighting.
-The president, Lluís Companys, was thought to be having talks with former Spanish prime minister Manuel Azaña, who had gone to Barcelona, with a view to declaring the government deposed and creating a provisional government of a federal Spanish republic in Barcelona.
-In fact, Azaña met with the Catalan committee of his Izquierda Republicana (Republican Left) party and it was agreed to oppose any such action.
+Josep Dencàs, the Catalan minister of security, in theory had 70,000 armed Escamots at his disposal, but they were ill-prepared for the fighting.
+Companys was thought to be having talks with former left-wing Spanish prime minister Manuel Azaña, who had gone to Barcelona, with a view to declaring the government deposed and creating a provisional government of a federal Spanish republic in Barcelona.
+In fact, Azaña met with the Catalan committee of his Republican Left party and it was agreed to oppose any such action.
 He then left his hotel and stayed with a friend.
 Companys telephoned Domènec Batet, the military commander of Barcelona, to ask him to put his forces at the disposal of the new republic.
 Batet was non-committal.

-At 8 p.m., Companys appeared on a balcony of the Palau de la Generalitat (Government Building) to proclaim the "Catalan State within the Spanish Federal Republic".
-He told the crowd that "monarchists and fascists" had "assaulted the government", and went on:
+At 8 p.m., Companys appeared on a balcony of the Palau de la Generalitat to proclaim the "Catalan State within the Spanish Federal Republic," told the crowd that "monarchists and fascists" had "assaulted the government", and went on:

 In this solemn hour, in the name of the people and the Parliament, the Government over which I preside assumes all the faculties of power in Catalonia, proclaims the Catalan State of the Spanish Federal Republic, and in establishing and fortifying relations with the leaders of the general protest against Fascism, invites them to establish in Catalonia the provisional Government of the Republic, which will find in our Catalan people the most generous impulse of fraternity in the common desire to erect a liberal and magnificent federal republic.

 An hour later, General Batet declared martial law.
-He moved against trade union and militia headquarters, both of whom surrendered quickly, then brought light artillery to bear against the city hall and the Generalitat.
+He moved against trade union and militia headquarters, both of whom surrendered quickly, then brought light artillery to bear against the Barcelona city hall and the Generalitat.
 Fighting continued until 6 am, when Companys surrendered.

-Consequences
+Aftermath

-Companys and his government were arrested.
-So too was Manuel Azaña, despite his having taken no part in the events; he was released in December.
+Companys and his government were arrested, as well as Manuel Azaña despite his having taken no part in the events; he was released in December.
+Some towns, such as Sabadell, remained loyal to the Catalan State until 10 October.

 The Statute of Autonomy was suspended indefinitely on 14 December, and all powers that had been transferred to Barcelona were returned to Madrid.
 In June 1935, Companys was sentenced to thirty years in prison.
-Following the Spanish general election of 1936, the new government of Manuel Azaña released Companys and his government from jail.
+Following the 1936 Spanish general election, the new left-wing Popular Front government of Manuel Azaña released Companys and his government from jail.